 Downstream emissions are primarily from vehicle (tailpipe) exhaust.
 The basic method used to estimate tailpipe emissions entails multiplying the estimated vehicle activity, such as VMT or gallons of fuel consumed, by their estimated emissions rates per unit of activity of each pollutant.
 In this rulemaking, these emissions rates and annual VMT differ between cars and light trucks, between gasoline and diesel vehicles, and by model year that is used to calculate vehicle age.
-With the exception of sulfur dioxide (SO2), NHTSA calculated the increase in emissions of these criteria pollutants from added car and light truck use by multiplying the estimated increases in vehicle use during each year over their expected lifetimes by per-mile emissions rates appropriate to each vehicle type, fuel used, model year, and age as of that future year.
+With the exception of SO2 and CO2, NHTSA calculated the increase in emissions of these criteria pollutants from added car and light truck use by multiplying the estimated increases in vehicle use during each year over their expected lifetimes by per-mile emissions rates appropriate to each vehicle type, fuel used, model year, and age as of that future year.
+VMT from EVs was not included in these calculations because EVs incur no tailpipe emissions.

-The CAFE Model uses emissions factors developed by EPA using the MOVES3 model (EPA 2022a).
-MOVES incorporates EPA's updated estimates of real-world emissions from passenger cars, light trucks, and HDPUVs and accounts for emissions control requirements on exhaust emissions and evaporative emissions, including the Tier 2 Vehicle & Gasoline Sulfur Program (EPA 2011), the mobile source air toxics rule (EPA 2007), and the Tier 3 Motor Vehicle Emission and Fuel Standards Rule (EPA 2014a).
-The MOVES database includes national default distributions by vehicle type and age, activity level, regulatory class, fuel composition and supply, and other key parameters used to generate emissions estimates.
-MOVES defaults were used for all other parameters to estimate tailpipe and other components of downstream emissions under both the CAFE and HDPUV No-Action Alternatives.
+The CAFE Model uses emissions factors developed by EPA using the MOVES4 model (EPA 2023b).
+MOVES incorporates EPA's updated estimates of real-world emissions from passenger cars, light trucks, and HDPUVs and accounts for emissions control requirements on exhaust emissions and evaporative emissions, including the Tier 2 Vehicle & Gasoline Sulfur Program (EPA 2011), the mobile source air toxics rule (EPA 2007), the Tier 3 Motor Vehicle Emission and Fuel Standards Rule (EPA 2014a), and the Final Rule to Revise Existing National GHG Emissions Standards for Passenger Cars and Light Trucks Through Model Year 2026 (EPA 2021a).
+However, the most recent version of MOVES4 does not account for the most recent EPA Final Rule on Multi-Pollutant Emissions Standards for Model Years 2027 and Later Light-Duty and Medium-Duty Vehicles (known as Tier 4 standards).48 The MOVES database includes national default distributions by vehicle type and age, activity level, regulatory class, fuel composition and supply, and other key parameters used to generate emissions estimates.
+MOVES defaults were used for all other parameters to estimate tailpipe and other components of downstream emissions, including brake and tire wear, under both the CAFE and HDPUV No-Action Alternatives.